Efforts to impeach Joe Biden: House developments during the 117th Congress

 In March 2022, Republican Representative Jim Jordan stated in an interview with The Washington Times that he believed his party should discuss the possibility of impeaching Biden, and that illegal immigration might be one of reasons to impeach Biden, but that an impeachment might focus on another matter entirely.

 In September 2022, Republican Representative Nancy Mace characterized there being "pressure on Republicans," to impeach Biden if they won control of the House.
-In August 2022, Mike Lillis of The Hill likened early calls for impeachment by right-wing conservatives in the Republican Party to the early efforts to impeach Donald Trump, noting that, after Democrats took the House majority in the 2018 House elections, early calls by liberals on the Democratic Party's left were regularly rejected by House Speaker Nancy Pelosi until the tide turned after a whistleblower accused Trump of the acts that resulted in his first impeachment.
+In August 2022, Mike Lillis of The Hill likened early calls for impeachment by right-wing conservatives in the Republican Party to the early efforts to impeach Donald Trump, noting that, after Democrats took the House majority in the 2018 House elections, early calls by liberals on the Democratic Party's left were regularly rejected by House Speaker Nancy Pelosi until after a whistleblower accused Trump of the acts that resulted in his first impeachment.

-It has been noted that Republican calls for impeachment lacked a consensus on what the grounds for impeachment would be.
-Reasons Republican House members have floated for why to impeach Biden have included the withdrawal of the United States military from Afghanistan, illegal immigration and border enforcement, Biden's extension of a federal pandemic eviction moratorium, and various acts of the Biden administration regarding the COVID-19 pandemic.
+It was noted by analysts that Republican calls for impeachment lacked a consensus on what the grounds for impeachment would be.
+Reasons Republican House members have floated for why to impeach Biden had included the withdrawal of the United States military from Afghanistan, illegal immigration and border enforcement, Biden's extension of a federal pandemic eviction moratorium, and various acts of the Biden administration regarding the COVID-19 pandemic.

 By September 2022, nine impeachment resolutions against Biden had been introduced.
 Representative Marjorie Taylor Greene had authored five of them.
 Many of those sponsoring and cosponsoring these resolutions were members of the right-wing House Freedom Caucus.
+Support for impeachment had been particularly prominent among congresspeople associated with the House Freedom Caucus.
 Reasons for impeachment cited by the nine resolutions varied.
 They included Biden's handling of illegal immigration at the United States-Mexico border, the handling of the United States' withdrawal from Afghanistan, the COVID-19 eviction moratorium, and Hunter Biden's business dealings.
 However, Oliver Knox of the Washington Post characterized the push to impeach Biden as "anemic" due to the fact that none of these had more than seven cosponsors, and some of them had no cosponsors.
 However, he also predicted that this could change if Republicans won a majority in the House of Representatives.
 He attributed the small support the resolutions had received, in part, to the fact that they would not likely amount to an impeachment while Democrats held majority control of the House of Representatives.
-Support for impeachment has been particularly prominent among many congresspeople associated with the House Freedom Caucus.